Akuli/odotdot/docs/builtins.md

 - There's no way to access the caught [error object](#error) yet.
 - There's no nice way to throw errors yet.
-Most of my Ö code uses `throw "a descriptive message";`, which actually works because there's no `throw` function yet (but the error message is `no variable named 'throw'`.
-  I'll hopefully implement more stuff soon so that you can do e.g.
-  `throw (new ValueError "it's too small");`.
+Most of my Ö code uses `throw "a descriptive message";`, which actually works because there's no `throw` function yet (but unfortunately, the error message is `no variable named 'throw'`).
+I'll hopefully implement more stuff soon so that you can do e.g. `throw (new ValueError "it's too small");`.

 ### assert